dife97/Address-Weather-App/README.md

 # Address-Weather-App

-Address-Weather is an app to find and save full brazilian address and its current weathers by typing a ZipCode.
+In Address-Weather you can find and save Brazilian addresses, checking their current weathers, just by typing a ZipCode.

 ## User Stories
 [] User can enter a Brazilian ZipCode and see automatically its full address and current weather;